 - In the same year, seatbelts saved 12,082 lives and decreased serious accident injuries and fatalities by half.

 Primary enforcement laws giving law enforcement officers the power to pull over vehicles for seatbelt violations have made the biggest difference in seatbelt law compliance.

-The car accident attorneys at Pitman, Kalkhoff, Sicula & Dentice are familiar with the serious injuries and deaths that can happen if you do not wear your seatbelt.
+The Milwaukee car accident lawyers at Pitman, Kalkhoff, Sicula & Dentice are familiar with the serious injuries and deaths that can happen if you do not wear your seatbelt.
 If any accident is caused by a negligent driver – even in the instance of a motorcycle accident, we will fight to maximize compensation for your pain and suffering, medical bills, and lost wages.